gorghoa/ScenarioStateBehatExtension/README.md

 ## Usage

-This behat extension will allow scenarios steps to provide and consume what I call “fragments” of the resulting state.
+This behat extension will allow scenarios steps to provide and consume what I call "fragments" of the resulting state.

 Each scenario get it's own isolated and unique state.